Raakaar/AsusService-Reaper/README.md

 ## 🧭 Overview

-**Cerulean Reaper** is a PowerShell-based defensive utility designed to detect and neutralize rogue ASUS background services, drivers, and scheduled tasks that can trigger unwanted system shutdowns.
+**Cerulean Reaper** is a PowerShell-based defensive utility designed to detect and disables telemetry services, drivers, and scheduled taskss with known CVEs that trigger false shutdowns.
+ASUS has not patched these.
 It addresses recent ASUS driver vulnerabilities (CVE-2025-3462, CVE-2025-3463) by minimizing persistent background services that compromise system stability.

 It addresses recent ASUS driver vulnerabilities (CVE-2025-3462, CVE-2025-3463) by minimizing persistent background services that compromise system stability.